maccradar/sherpa-com-mediator/doc/Integration.md

 List of all known peers
 {
   metamodel: sherpa_msgs
+  model: uri
-  model: peer-list
+  type: peer-list
-  data: {list of peers}
+  payload: {list of peers}
 }

 The contained msg is forwarded to the indicated peer via whisper by the proxy